 Atlas

-Atlas cervical vertebra is atypical in form and structure.
-The body and spinous processes are absent.
-It has the form of a ring from which two curved plates, the wings project laterally
+The atlas of the ox is atypical in form and structure.
+The body and spinous process are absent.
+It has the form of a ring from which two curved plates, the wings, project laterally.

 Atlas of Ox - Cervical vertebrae - vetscraft